madebygps/7-day-youtube-starterkit/day1/README.md

 - **Time commitment:** You'll need about 2-3 hours for this.
 For best results, pick a topic you are familiar with, it's the simplest way to get started, because you'll have to research less and you'll be more confident with your delivery.

-- **Tools you'll need:** Somewhere to take notes
+- **Tools you'll need:**
+    - Somewhere to take notes.
 It's a good idea to have one area where you have all the research for your videos.
-Perhaps that's a github repo, or maybe you use something like OneNote, EverNote, Notion, Apple Notes, maybe even good old pen and paper.
-I personally have a private GitHub repo called video-notes and title each markdown document with the name of the video, but you can use whatever you'd like.
+Perhaps that's a github repo, OneNote, EverNote, Notion, Apple Notes, maybe even good old pen and paper.
+    - ChatGPT.
+As of 2023, I've been using ChatGPT to generate ideas, research and more.
+It's cut my research time down significantly.
+I highly recommend you leverage it as well.

 ## Goal of this Day